FenixAlliance/ABS.Docs/Components/Alliance-Passport-Services.md

 ## Managing Identity

-### Identity Providers:

-Although but you can use third-party identity services such as Facebook, Twitter, and LinkedIn, or even enterprise services such as  Azure AD, Azure AD B2C, AWS Cognito (preview), Okta (preview), and many more, the Alliance Business Suite provides many tools and libraries to secure your apps including built-in identity providers, TOTP MFA (Time-based One-time Password Algorithm Multi-Factor Authentication) support.

 With the Alliance Business Suite, you can easily manage app secrets, which are a way to store and use confidential information.